Peter Osborne (1584–1653): Biography

 These grievances probably played a part in Guernsey's decision to declare for Parliament on the outbreak of the civil war, but Osborne remained loyal to the King, holding the impregnable Castle Cornet for the royal cause against constant siege.
 The castle was strategically priceless, commanding the entrance to St Peter Port harbour and reinforcing the still Royalist Jersey.

 In 1644, on Danby's death, Osborne inherited the position of Governor.
 He remained at Cornet Castle until 1646 when with the military phase of the war in England over, he appointed Sir Baldwin Wake as lieutenant-governor and handed over the fortress to him.
 Wake continued to hold the castle until October 1651 when he surrendered it to Parliamentary forces.

 Osborne seems first to have retired abroad, living in St Malo while his property was sequestered by Parliament, but later he returned, poverty-stricken, to Chicksands, where he died in 1653.
 However, the family's fortunes were restored at the Restoration, and his eldest son, John, was created a baronet in 1662.

 Family

-By his wife Dorothy Danvera (1590–1660) Osborne had eight sons and four daughters.
+By his wife Dorothy, daughter of John Danvers Osborne had eight sons and four daughters.
 One of his daughters, Dorothy, married Sir William Temple, and is well known for her charming "Letters", which were edited by Judge Parry in 1888.

 His eldest son, Sir John Osborne (1615–1698), had a new grant of the office of remembrancer to the lord-treasurer, was a gentleman of the privy chamber to Charles II, was created a baronet 11 February 1661, and died 6 February 1698.